-Nintendo UK are focused upon to maintaining Wii U momentum among consumers, aiming to drive console sales during Q1 2013.
+Nintendo UK is focused upon maintaining Wii U momentum among consumers, aiming to drive console sales during Q1 2013.

 This will be achieved by new software, supported by a continual marketing campaign that will continue to raise awareness regarding the unique uses of the hardware.